EliasWheatfall/SterlingEngineOne/_posts/2023-11-03-Evaluation-and-Analysis.md

 {: .subtext}
 Figure (1): Time-Varying load Curve

 After finding the force that created the pressure in our system we need to analyze if our shaft will yield due to fatigue.
 For this, we use a Goodman Diagram that displays our mean stress against amplitude stress.
-Since we are well beneath the Goodman line we expect this loading condition to be good.
+Since we are well beneath the Goodman line we expect this loading condition to be far from failure.

 ## Evaluation